Today I am going to be reviewing Walker Edison Solid Wood Twin Bunk Bed that is Espresso color.

 Over the course of my reviewing career, I’ve seen a lot of trash.
 Some bunk bed makers were scamming their users, some were misleading.
 Others had good intentions, but the design just fell short.

-Trust me, I know what kind of bed is best for your kids.
+I know what kind of beds are best.
 Definitely not the ones where feet start to hurt from climbing up and down the ladder.
 Does this bunk bed have that issue?
-Yes, but first, let me give you a brief introduction to this Walker Edison bunk bed:
+Unfortunately yes, but first, let me give you a brief introduction to this Walker Edison bunk bed:

 Dimensions: 79 inch W x 42 inch D x 65 inch H